Content Strategy Guide: How to Build One That Actually Works

 The best content strategies evolve over time based on what the data and your audience tell you.
 Start measuring from day one, celebrate small wins, and keep adjusting your approach.

 Even small improvements add up.
 A/B testing different headlines, images, or CTAs can increase conversion rates by 20% or more over time.
-BookPal, for example, increased its order volume by 211% over three years by continually refining its content based on audience feedback and behavioral data.

 Make one change at a time, measure its impact, and build on what works.
 This iterative approach prevents overwhelm and creates measurable progress over time.